Mixed integer linear optimization formulations for learning optimal binary classification trees

-\ABSTRACT{ Decision trees are powerful tools for classification and regression that attract many researchers working in the burgeoning area of machine learning.
-One advantage of decision trees over other methods is their interpretability, which is often preferred over other higher-accuracy methods that are relatively uninterpretable.
-A binary classification tree has two types of vertices: (i) branching vertices which have exactly two children and where datapoints are assessed on a set of discrete features; and (ii) leaf vertices at which datapoints are given a discrete prediction.
-An optimal binary classification tree can be obtained by solving a biobjective optimization problem that seeks to (i) maximize the number of correctly classified datapoints and (ii) minimize the number of branching vertices.
-In this paper, we propose four mixed integer linear optimization ($\milo$) formulations for designing optimal binary classification trees: two flow-based formulations and two cut-based formulations.
-We provide theoretical comparisons between our proposed formulations and the strongest flow-based $\milo$ formulation of Aghaei et al. (2021).
-We conduct experiments on 13 publicly available datasets to show the models' ability to scale and the strength of a biobjective approach using Pareto frontiers.
+\ABSTRACT{Decision trees are powerful tools for classification and regression that attract many researchers and industry professionals working in the burgeoning area of machine learning.
+In particular, decision trees provide interpretability, which is often preferred over other higher-accuracy methods that are relatively uninterpretable.
+An optimal binary classification tree has two types of vertices, (i) branching vertices which have exactly two children and where datapoints are assessed on a set of discrete features and (ii) leaf vertices at which datapoints are given a discrete prediction, and can be obtained by solving a biobjective optimization problem that seeks to (i) maximize the number of correctly classified datapoints and (ii) minimize the number of branching vertices.
+In this paper, we propose four mixed integer linear optimization (MILO) formulations for designing optimal binary classification trees: two flow-based formulations and two cut-based formulations.
+We show theoretical improvements on the strongest flow-based MILO formulation currently in the literature and conduct experiments on 16 publicly available datasets to show our models' ability to scale, strength against traditional branch and bound approaches, and robustness in out-of-sample test performance.
 Our code and data are available on GitHub. }

 \KEYWORDS{optimal classification tree, mixed integer linear optimization, max-flow min-cut}